Mr. Murder (novel)

 Mr. Murder is a horror novel by the best-selling author Dean Koontz, released in 1993.

 Plot

 Bestselling mystery writer Marty Stillwater was recording himself one day when he realized that he was saying "I need..." repeatedly.
 When he rewound the recording he found that he had been unconsciously repeating "I need" for over 7 minutes.
 Marty was tense that whole day, when he put the kids to bed though he calmed down considerably and was finally consoled.

 Meanwhile, the Killer is roaming the streets before his job.
 He goes into a bar and leaves with a prostitute to go to a motel.
 He has sex with her and then murders her because she cannot assuage his frustration.
 He proceeds to kill his targets and returns to his hotel.
-That night, still restless, he is drawn for some reason towardsTopeka.
+That night, still restless, he is drawn for some reason towards Topeka.
 Suddenly, he starts saying: